wein.plus

 Sultanas

 Term for extremely dried grapes, derived from the Old French term "roisin" (grape berry).
-They are divided into Zibeben (large berries with seeds and thick skin), currants (small, dark, seedless berries) and sultanas (light, seedless berries).
-The names are also derived from the grape varieties often used in the process: Korinthiaki, Muscat d'Alexandrie (Cibebe) and Sultana.
-Sultanas are among the oldest preserved foods of mankind.
-Especially during military campaigns, many Arab and Asian peoples liked to use sultanas as nutritious and long-lasting provisions for their soldiers.
-The Carthaginian commander Hannibal (247-183 B.C.) is said to have used raisins as the main source of provisions for his troops during his march on Rome across the Alps.
-Writings found in Egypt document the production of sultanas as far back as at least 3,000 BC, and they are also mentioned several times in the Bible.
-The Greek philosopher Aristotle (384-322 BC) reported that black currants were seedless.
+They are divided into Zibeben (large berries with seeds and thick skin), currants (small, dark, seedless berries) and sultanas (light-coloured, seedless berries).
+The names are also derived from the grape varieties often used: Korinthiaki, Muscat d'Alexandrie (Cibebe) and Sultana.
+Sultanas are one of the oldest preserved foods known to man.
+Many Arab and Asian peoples were particularly fond of using sultanas as nutritious and long-lasting provisions for their soldiers during military campaigns.

 Voices of our members